Module: Content modeling guide

 With these single-purpose content widgets, editors can manage the content in a WYSIWYG manner using inline editors, use the widget’s properties and add content through the widget’s configuration dialog, or combine both.
 The out-of-the-box Rich text widget is an example of a widget with advanced text styling capabilities.

-The Banner widget on the Dancing Goat sample site shows both inline editors and widget configuration properties where all the input data are stored within one database field.
+The Banner widget on the Dancing Goat sample site shows both inline editors and widget configuration properties where all the input data is stored within one database field.

 Similarly, the Page heading widget on Kbank demo site allows editors to add content and style it using only widget configuration properties.